Most companies approach employee performance monitoring the wrong way. They either:

 Companies use time-tracking software to record and analyze how employees spend their working hours across different projects, tasks, and clients.

-These tools provide insight into employee productivity, billable hours, and workflow efficiency, so they’re especially useful for freelancers, agencies, and companies that manage remote teams.
+These tools provide insight into employee productivity, billable hours, and workflow efficiency.
+They’re especially useful for freelancers, agencies, and companies that manage remote teams.

-- More accurate payroll processing reduces administrative overhead and ensures employees are compensated fairly for their time (especially for hourly workers and overtime).
+- More accurate payroll processing, which reduces administrative overhead and ensures employees are compensated fairly for their time (especially for hourly workers and overtime).

-- Granular productivity insights reveal peak performance periods and potential bottlenecks so teams can optimize their daily schedules and workflows.
+- Granular productivity insights which reveal peak performance periods and potential bottlenecks.
+With this info, teams can optimize their daily schedules and workflows.

-- Managers can see who’s overloaded and who has the capacity, which helps them distribute work more evenly across the team.
+- Managers can quickly see who’s overloaded and who has extra capacity, which helps them distribute work more evenly.

 Task Management Tools